Innei/Pastel/README.md

 ## Credits

-Inspired by Apple's UIKit color system and modern color spaces like OKLCH.
+Inspired by kawaii aesthetics and modern color spaces like OKLCH.